 Sebum production is very strongly linked to androgen hormones, so as our hormones fluctuate throughout our lives, so will our oil production.
 For women, the skin normally gets oilier in the teen years and then becomes drier when androgen production decreases towards menopause.
 Mature skin tends to be drier while younger skin tends to be oilier, but of course, exceptions abound.

 There are also certain medications that will cause dry skin.
 One such example is isotretinoin (more commonly known by its former brand name, Accutane), the nuclear bomb of acne medication.
 Those who take isotretinoin often start out with very oily, acne-prone skin, but the medication inhibits sebaceous gland activity to the point that the skin does a 180 and becomes very dry.
 Certain skin conditions, including dermatitis, rosacea, and psoriasis can lead to dry skin either only in patches of skin over the body or all over.

 For many people, the various symptoms of having dry skin can worsen over the winter when the air lacks humidity and everyone becomes more prone to dehydration.
-That is why a lot of people will have a richer, more nourishing skin care routine in the wintertime but in the summertime, they will scale back.
+That is why a lot of people will have a richer, more nourishing skin care routine in the wintertime and in fall but in the summertime, they will scale back.